pybliometrics-dev/pybliometrics/docs/classes/AuthorRetrieval.rst

      ('1710', '5')]

-If you request data of a merged author profile, Scopus returns information belonging to that new profile.  pybliometrics however caches information using the old ID.
+If you request data of a merged author profile, Scopus provides information corresponding to the new, merged profile.
+The cache file's name uses the provided, i.e., old, ID.
 With property `.identifer` you can verify the validity of the provided Author ID.
 When the provided ID belongs to a profile that has been merged, pybliometrics will throw a UserWarning (upon accessing the property `.identifer`) pointing to the ID of the new main profile.

-Extensive information on current and former affiliations is provided as namedtuples as well:
+Detailed information on current and former affiliations is also provided in the form of namedtuple:

 .. code-block:: python